Jackson County, MS

 1) Confine an animal inside a motor vehicle without adequate ventilation.

-2) Fail to provide to provide proper food, drink,protection from Weather and
+2) Failure to provide proper food, water & protection from weather and

 Veterinary care for any animal which they own or in their custody.